OpenMDAO/OpenMDAO/openmdao/docs/other/om_command.rst

 Command Line Tools
 ******************

-OpenMDAO has a number of debugging/viewing command line tools that are available via the `openmdao` command.
-There are two types of commands available, those that perform some sort of viewing or configuration checking on the Problem after its setup is complete, and those that are used to collect information about the entire run of the Problem, like profilers and tracers.
+OpenMDAO has a number of command line tools that are available via the `openmdao` command.

 .. note::
     The `openmdao` sub-commands, as well as any other console scripts associated with OpenMDAO, will